Elvis Amoh: Career

 Amoh was signed by USL Championship side Indy Eleven on 7 January 2025, ahead of the 2025 season.
 He made his debut for the club on 15 March 2025 in a 3–1 victory against Miami FC.
 He scored his first goal for the club on 19 April in a 1–3 home loss against Charleston Battery.
+Amoh ended the season with 33 appearances and 9 goals in all appearances, including 5 goals in the USL Championship.
+Amoh's contract with Indy Eleven concluded at the end of the 2025 season.

+Amoh signed a 25-day contract with Loudoun United FC on March 13, 2026.

+In September 2026, Amoh returned to Colorado Springs Switchbacks for a second stint with the club, signing through the end of the 2026 USL Championship season.